denko-rb/denko/README.md

 - If your serial port is in the list, but the board is wrong, select the serial port anyway, then you can manually select a board.
 - If your board doesn't show up at all, make sure it is connected properly.
 Try disconnecting and reconnecting, use a different USB port or cable, or press the reset button after plugging it in.
-- Some boards can end up in a state where you have to hold their "boot" button while cycling power (reconnect or reset) for them to enter firmware update mode.
+- Some boards can get into a state where you have to hold their "boot" button while cycling power (reconnect or reset) for them to enter firmware update mode.
 Eg. Raspberry Pi Pico, ESP32-S2/S3.

 #### 5b.
 CLI Flashing